mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 MISCELLANEOUS EQUIPMENT
 Psi Detector
-For use by non-psionics, the psi detector is a hand-held device that detects residual or active psi energy within a radius of 500 metres.
+For use by non-psionics, the psi detector is a hand-held device that detects residual or active psi energy within a radius of 500 meters.
 Where active psi energy is detected (in other words, psionic powers under use), the detector can provide an indication of the amount of psi energy involved; the indication is low, medium and high, relating